aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 You can define a VPC in one of three major sections of the Accelerator configuration file:

-- within an organization unit (this is the recommended and prefered method);
+- within an organization unit (this is the recommended and preferred method);
 - within an account in mandatory-account-configs;
 - within an account in workload-account-configs.

 We generally recommend most items be defined within organizational units, such that all workload accounts pickup their persona from the OU they are associated and minimize per account configuration.
 Both a local account based VPC (as deployed in the Sandbox OU accounts), or a central VPC (as deployed in the Dev.Test/Prod OU accounts) can be defined in an OU.
-It should be noted that local VPC's will each be deployed with the same CIDR ranges (at this time) and therfor should not be connected to a TGW.
+It should be noted that local VPC's will each be deployed with the same CIDR ranges (at this time) and therefor should not be connected to a TGW.

 As mandatory accounts often have unique configuration requirements, VPC's like the Endpoint VPC, are configured within the mandatory account configuration.
 Customers can also define VPC's within each workload account configuration, but this requires editing the configuration file for each account configuration.